-My goal as a mechanical engineer is to glorify God through benevolent, quality engineering practice.
+My goal as an engineer is to glorify God through benevolent, quality engineering.

-This site presents the products of my past academic work along with current projects and my resume.
+This site is a bit of a time machine, so enjoy!
 The best way to contact me is at jabbott@mit.edu.

 Engineering Projects